sedc-codecademy/rsbawd01-09-aspnetwebapi/Class10/readme.md

-# Exercise 1: Implementing CRUD Operations in the `NoteRepository`
+# Exercise 1: Implementing CRUD Operations in the `Movie App`

-In this exercise, you will work with the `NoteRepository` class, which is responsible for performing CRUD (Create, Read, Update, Delete) operations on notes in the NotesApp database.
-Your task is to implement the existing methods to make the repository fully functional.
+In this exercise, you will work with the `MovieRepository`, Service and Controller class, which is responsible for performing CRUD (Create, Read, Update, Delete) operations on notes in the MoviesApp database.
+Your task is to implement the existing methods to make the repository and other components fully functional.

 ## First steps: